CavCed/Data-Analytics-Portfolio/SQL/Video Game Analysis/Full Analysis.md

 ###  Methodology
 The dataset was originally downloaded as a CSV file but then translated to MySQL where I then created a database and performed exploratory analysis.
 After discovering important findings and conclusions, I transferred the data into Power BI to create an interactive and detailed visualization.

+### Tools Used
+- Microsoft Excel
+- MySQL
+- Power BI

 ### Main Tasks
 The main objective of this project was to analyze and discover the sales performance of video games across different regions, platforms, and genres to identify trends and patterns to assist in strategic decision-making for game developers and marketers.

-To do this, I asked myself these following questions:
+To complete this, I asked myself these following questions:

 1. Regional sales analysis:

         a.)
 What are the sales trend throughout the years?